magico13/KCT/GameData/KerbalConstructionTime/readme-KCT.txt

 Issue tracker: https://github.com/magico13/KCT/issues

 Changelog:
-v1.1.5.0 (3/X/15)
+v1.1.5.0 (3/24/15)
 New Features:
  - The Most Requested Feature: Recovering directly to storage.
 Be warned that it likely has bugs, especially with mod parts.
 Requires manual refuelling of ships.
  - KSC Upgrades now have time requirements associated with them.
  - Several new formulae have been exposed for editing, including the entire BP calculation formula.
-KCT_Formulas.cfg must be deleted for this update.
  - Rush builds 10% by spending 20% of the total vessel cost.
 Interface Changes:
  - Moved buttons in the build list to before the vessel name
- - You can CTRL+Click the arrow buttons to move a vessel to top/bottom of the list
+ - You can Alt+Click the arrow buttons to move a vessel to top/bottom of the list
  - Lines in storage are colored according to their current status
  - Vessels that are rolled out can be launched from the Editor (should save a scene change for KK users)
  - Crew Select GUI now displays Kerbal class and level